-- 82. However, the Debtors are not eligible for a discharge because the elements of section 1141(d)(3) are satisfied. - 83.
-First, the Plan provides for the establishment of two trusts to liquidate the "Liquidating Trust Assets" and the "IP/Austria Assets Trust Assets," which assets include all or substantially all of the Debtors' property:
+97. First, the Combined Plan provides for the establishment of two trusts to liquidate the "Liquidating Trust Assets" 11 and the "IP/Austria Assets Trust Assets," 12 which assets include all or substantially all of the Debtors' property:

-This Combined DS and Plan contemplates the establishment of the Liquidating Trust and the IP/Austria Assets Trust to administer post-Effective Date responsibilities of the Debtors and wind-down the Debtors' business under the Plan, including, but not limited to, (1) the Debtor's Assets being vested with the Liquidating Trust Assets and IP/Austria [Assets] Trust Assets, respectively, (2) making distributions to holders of Allowed Claims in accordance with the terms of this Plan and the Liquidating Trust Agreement and IP/Austria [Assets] Trust Agreement, respectively, (3) resolving all Disputed Claims and effectuating the Claims reconciliation process pursuant to the procedures prescribed in this Combined DS and Plan, (4) prosecuting, settling, and resolving Causes of Action, (5) recovering, through enforcement, resolution, settlement, collection, or otherwise, assets on behalf of the Liquidating Trust or the IP/Austria [Assets] Trust, as applicable (which assets shall become part of the Liquidating Trust Assets or the IP/Austria [Assets] Trust, respectively), (6) winding down the affairs of the Debtors, if and to the extent necessary, including taking any steps to dissolve, liquidate, or take other similar action with respect to each Debtors [sic], including
+This Combined DS and Plan contemplates the establishment of the Liquidating Trust and the IP/Austria Assets Trust to administer post-Effective Date responsibilities of the Debtors and wind-down the Debtors' business under the Plan, including: (1) the Debtor's [sic] Assets being vested with the Liquidating Trust Assets and IP/Austria Assets Trust Assets, respectively, (2) making distributions to holders of Allowed Claims in accordance with the terms of this Plan and the Liquidating Trust Agreement and IP/Austria Assets Trust Agreement, respectively, (3) resolving all Disputed Claims and effectuating the Claims reconciliation process pursuant to the procedures prescribed in this Combined DS and Plan, (4) prosecuting, settling, and resolving Causes of Action, (5) recovering, through enforcement, resolution, settlement, collection, or otherwise, assets on behalf of the Liquidating Trust or the IP/Austria Assets Trust, as applicable (which assets shall become part of the Liquidating Trust Assets or the IP/Austria Assets Trust, respectively), (6) winding down the affairs of the Debtors, if and to the extent necessary, including taking any steps to dissolve, liquidate, or take other similar action with respect to each Debtors [sic], including by terminating the corporate or organizational existence of each such Debtor, and (7) performing all actions and executing all agreements, instruments and other documents necessary to effectuate the purpose of the Liquidating Trust and IP/Austria Assets Trust.